tonyedwardspz/tonyedwardspz/blog/_posts/2015/2015-06-17-add-coredata-to-an-exiting-swift-2-0-project.md

 <pre data-language="javascript"><code>self.saveContext()</code></pre>

 There you have it.
 Your project is ready to use core data.
-If it&#8217;s your first time using Core Data I&#8217;d highly recommend the tutorial at&nbsp;[raywenderlich.com](http://www.raywenderlich.com/85578/first-core-data-app-using-swift).
+If it&#8217;s your first time using Core Data I'd highly recommend reading a little further into the subject.

 Inspired by a post at www.craig24.com.